What is the Gospel? Why is it good news?

 “For Christ also died for sins once for all, the just for the unjust, so that He might bring us to God…”

-The yearning of the human heart is to be in a right relationship with the Creator of heaven and earth.
-And this is precisely what God made possible by sending His Son to die, rise from the dead, and give new life to those who call on His name.
+The yearning of the human heart is to be in a right relationship with the Creator of the universe.
+And this is precisely what God made possible by sending His Son to die, rise from the dead.
 “But as many as received Him, to them He gave the right to become children of God.”

 A certain man asked, “What must I do to be saved?”
 The profoundly simple answer he received was, “Believe in the Lord Jesus and you will be saved.”